aleksmaus/osqlong/README.md

 https://github.com/osquery/osquery-go/blob/master/client.go#L16
 2. Query #1 times out in 10 secs, which is also kind of expected since the client was initialized with 10s timeout.
 3. Here where it gets interesting.
 The query #3, that should return right away
     a.
-First attempt sails with ```query: out of order sequence response```
+First attempt fails with ```query: out of order sequence response```
     b.
 Second attempt fails with ```i/o timeout``` after 10s timeout
     c.
-And then on third attempt is succeeds
+And then on the third attempt is succeeds

 Here is the output: